 - Use computing, data and information technology resources only for their intended purpose.

 - Respect the privacy and personal rights of others.

 - Refrain from any use that results in personal financial gain.

-To protect the Skidmore community and Skidmore managed computer systems from inappropriate use and to comply with relevant State and Federal regulations, laws, and college policies.
+To protect the Skidmore community and Skidmore-managed computer systems from inappropriate use and to comply with relevant state and federal regulations and laws and college policies.

 All entities of the college.

 Violations of this policy can be reported to (in writing) and will be governed by the respective area’s disciplinary channels.

 - For faculty: The Vice President of Academic Affairs (VPAA) and Dean of the Faculty (DoF).

 - For staff: The Office of Human Resources.